 A luxating patella occurs when the kneecap moves out of its normal position in the groove it's designed to stay in.
 The slipping of the knee can lead to inflammation, irritation, pain, cartilage damage and ligament tears.

 The signs will vary depending on the severity of the condition but can be anything from holding up the affected leg for a few strides, to not being able to bear any weight on the limb at all.

-It is most commonly an inherited condition so not usually preventable but keeping your pet safe and avoiding trauma to stop your dog from developing the condition as a result of an accident.
-Otherwise, dogs with known luxating patella should never be bred from to prevent the condition from being passed on to their pups.
+It is most commonly an inherited condition so not usually preventable, beyond keeping your pet safe and avoiding trauma to stop your dog from developing the condition as a result of an accident.
+Dogs known to have luxating patella should never be bred from, to prevent the condition from being passed on to their pups.

 It is important to follow responsible breeding and owner practices to try and prevent this condition from affecting dogs.